mark-tasaka/CPP-OSR-Town-Guard-Generator/README.md

 -----------------

+Update 1.24: 2023-04-06

+Did more testing, and impleted the option of generating a text file for generating a single 'patrol' option.
+Will add this ability to the other options in future updates.

 Update 1.23: 2023-04-05

 Implelemented the ability to generate external text file for the generation of a single 'patrol'.
 Created Override for existing functions to allow for this feature.